manwar/theweeklychallenge/content/blog/build-docker-image.md

 <br>

-So now, I wanted to build the image and push to `Docker Hub` so that it's available to general public.
+So now, I wanted to build the image and push it to `Docker Hub` to make it available to general public.

-I had an account [**manwardock**](https://hub.docker.com/repositories/manwardock) on `Docker Hub` before.
+I already had an account [**manwardock**](https://hub.docker.com/repositories/manwardock) on `Docker Hub`.

-So I created a new public repository [**theweeklychallenge**](https://hub.docker.com/repository/docker/manwardock/theweeklychallenge/general) on `Docker Hub`.
+I created a new public repository [**theweeklychallenge**](https://hub.docker.com/repository/docker/manwardock/theweeklychallenge/general) on `Docker Hub`.

-Now, it's just a matter of creating image with tag and push to this repository.
+Now, it's just a matter of creating an image with a tag and pushing it to this repository.

-Without any more blockage, I managed to pushed the image successfully.
+Without any further issues, I successfully pushed the image.

-As of today, we have `v3.13` as the latest tag.
-It represents the current week `313`.
+As of today, we have `v3.13` as the latest tag, which represents the current week `313`.

-The plan is, every `Monday` when I release new challenge, I would also push the updated image as well.
+The plan is that every `Monday` when I release a new challenge, I will also push the updated image.

-From now onwards, if anyone wants to play with the website locally, they can just grab the [**configuration file**](https://github.com/manwar/theweeklychallenge/blob/master/docker-compose.yml) and the job done.
+From now on, if anyone wants to run the website locally, they can simply grab the [**configuration file**](https://github.com/manwar/theweeklychallenge/blob/master/docker-compose.yml) and the job is done.

 <br>